 My interest in Tongue Tie dates back to 1999 when my first daughter was born.
-At 5 days old, having lost over 10% of her birth weight, we were fortunate enough to be able to call on the services of Carolyn Westcott, Lactation Consultant at Southampton, who diagnosed a tongue tie which was divided the same day by Paediatric Surgeon, Mr Mervyn Griffiths.
-Six children and four tongue ties later, I then returned to Southampton to be officially trained by Mervyn and Carolyn to divide tongue ties myself.
-I have been dividing tongue ties since 2008 and running a dedicated tongue tie clinic since 2010 and assess and divide tongue ties +/- lip ties in over one thousand babies each year.
+At 5 days old, having lost over 10% of her birth weight, she had her tongue tie divided in Southampton.
+Six children and four tongue ties later, I then returned to Southampton to start my training in how to divide tongue ties.
+I have been dividing tongue ties since 2008 and running a dedicated tongue tie clinic since 2010 and assess and divide tongue ties +/- lip ties in over one thousand children each year.

-I have Membership of the Royal College of Paediatrics and Child Health (MRCPCH) and have registration with the Medical Council (Number 171584) under the Specialist Division for Paediatrics.
+I am a Member of the Royal College of Paediatrics and Child Health (MRCPCH) and a Fellow of The Faculty of Paediatrics, Royal College of Physicians of Ireland and have registration with the Medical Council (Number 171584) under the Specialist Division for Paediatrics.

 Lactation Consultant (IBCLC) and Qualified Antenatal Teacher